wanforge/quotes/README.md

 ## P
 - 🏮 Programs must be written for people to read, and only incidentally for machines to execute.
+- 🔬 Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible.

 - 🎺 Perjalanan ribuan mil dimulai dengan satu langkah